cs50/cs50.readthedocs.io/site.md

 The units directory contains an .md file of each unit, which is essential an index of all the specific topics for that unit.
 Within each unit folder are all of the .md files on the topics for that unit.
 For example, unit0.md is a list of links to other .md files for all the topics in Unit 0, and within the `unit0/` directory you will find all of those linked .md files for the topics like `computers_and_computing.md` and `how_computers_work.md`.

 ### `Gemfile` and `_config.yml`
 These are files that you do not need to edit.
-Our teacher sites use a tool called Jekyll, which uses a theme and .md files to create static sites.
-These files are used by Jekyll to determine how the site should be built.
+Our teacher sites use a tool called Jekyll, which uses `_config.yml` to configure the site. `Gemfile` lists the Gems a Ruby project needs to run.
+For Jekyll specifically, they are used to for [Jekyll plugins](https://jekyllrb.com/docs/plugins/).

 ### `index.md`
 This is the markdown file for the homepage of your site, `https://USERNAME.github.io/ap`.
 You can use this page for most anything including but limited to: course-wide announcements, Twitter feeds, embedded Google Calendars, links to school specific resources etc.